parafields/parafields/paper.md

 to support both large-scale, peformance-oriented applications, as well as providing a means to quickly generate working prototypes using just a few lines.

+Other packages for the generation of stationary Gaussian processes exist, like e.g. the R package lgcp [@davies2013lgcp], the Julia package GaussianRandomFields.jl [@robbe2023grfjl] or the Python package GSTools [@mueller2022gstools].
+In comparison with these alternative packages, parafields provides a rich feature set and the unique possibility to create Gaussian processes in a an MPI-distributed fashion.

 # Implementation

 Parafields looks back at over ten years of development history: It was first implemented as an extension to the